Usain Bolt: Financial crisis

 On 19 January 2023, Bolt fell victim to a fraud scheme, resulting in the disappearance of more than $12 million from his retirement savings account, according to a letter from his attorneys obtained by the Associated Press.
 The account, held with Kingston-based investment firm Stocks and Securities Ltd., showed a balance of only $12,000, down from its previous $12.8 million.
 Bolt's legal team stated that if the allegations were true, a serious act of fraud or larceny had been committed against their client.

-Two years later, The SSL announced plans to pay back the lost money.
+Two years later, SSL announced plans to pay back the lost money.
 Former SSL employee Jean-Ann Panton was charged with orchestrating the fraud scheme.
 However, no such payout has occurred as of February 2025.

 Family

-Bolt had two or three girlfriends before he began dating Slovakian fashion designer Lubica Kucerova in late 2011; their relationship ended in May 2012.
+Bolt had two or three girlfriends before he began dating Slovak fashion designer Lubica Kucerova in late 2011; their relationship ended in May 2012.

 In either 2013 or 2014, Bolt began a relationship with Jamaican model Kasi Bennett.
 On 17 May 2020, Bennett gave birth to their first child, daughter Olympia Lightning.
 Bolt and Bennett then welcomed twin boys Thunder and Saint Leo in June 2021.